“We are all patients.” No, you’re not.

 patientI read recently about a conference on breast reconstructive surgery following mastectomy, to which not one single Real Live Patient who had actually undergone breast reconstructive surgery following mastectomy was invited to participate.
 This is, sadly, yet another example of “Patients Excluded” health care conferences – in stark contrast to the growing number of notable conferences that have garnered the “Patients Included” designation.*

 The result of attending a “Patients Excluded” conference is just as you might imagine: hundreds of people working in healthcare getting together to talk at each other about caring for people who aren’t even at the table.
-Or, as one physician arguing for “Patients Excluded” conferences protested online:
+Or, as one physician arguing for “Patients Excluded” conferences protested:

 “I already hear patients’ stories all day long in our practice.
-Why should I have to listen to more stories at my medical conferences?”
+Why should I have to listen to patients at my medical conferences?”

 Continue reading ““We are all patients.”
 No, you’re not.”